Liam Payne, Cheryl Romance: Former 1D Star Admits She Was His Teenage Crush

 Britain’s hottest couple was spotted in public together in February 2016.
 Cheryl, at that time, recently broke up with her second husband Jean-Bernard Fernandez-Versini.

-According to The Sun’s timeline report, Cheryl’s fuller face, noticed around September 2016, sparked speculation that she is pregnant with Liam Payne.
+According to the Sun’s timeline report, Cheryl’s fuller face, noticed around September 2016, sparked speculation that she was pregnant with Liam Payne.
 The 33-year-old TV personality proudly showed off her baby bump for the first time last month in a L’Oreal campaign filmed in January.

 All the while, Cheryl and Liam have been silent when it comes to pregnancy rumors circulating online.
 But their friends, particularly Payne’s former bandmate, Niall Horan, could not help but speak out on their behalf.